 What health provisions are made?
 We expect each student to have medical insurance.
 In the event of an emergency, care is provided by University of Iowa Hospital and Clinics.
 The UI Student Health Clinic handles routine matters.
 All health care costs are the responsibility of parents or students.
 All health information given to the Studio is confidential.

 What grade must a student finish before he or she attends the Studio?
 The Studio is open to students who will have completed 10th, 11th, or 12th grade by June 2015.
 In rare cases we will admit an exceptionally talented and mature 9th grader.

 Is there financial aid available?
 Yes.
 There is aid available for applicants who meet our need-based requirements.
 Every year we are able to grant several full tuition grants and several partial tuition grants.
 We encourage all interested students to apply.
 Accepted students will be asked to fill out a financial aid application and awards will be made in the spring.
 Some preference in financial aid decisions is given to minority students and/or Iowa residents.
 If you have questions about the availability of financial aid or about your ability to afford the Studio please e-mail us at firstname.lastname@example.org or call 319 335 4209.
 We’re happy to answer your questions.

 What if I have to cancel my registration?
 If a student cancels before June 1, the Studio will refund all but $50 of the deposit.
-If a student cancels after June 1 the Studio will refund all but the $200 deposit.
-There will be no refund of tuition after arrival date and no refund in the event of early dismissal.
+If a student cancels after June 1 the Studio will refund all but the deposit.
+There will be no refund of any kind after the arrival date and no refund in the event of early dismissal.

 Can a student commute?
 The Young Writers’ Studio is a residential program.
 Local students must live in the residence hall for the entire program.
 Classes and other scheduled activities are only part of the Studio; living with other writers is integral to the learning that goes on here.